abhishek-malik/using-BeautifulSoup-python/README.md

 It includes parsing a webpage and find the element you want.
 Then print the element you have parsed.
 Checking the element with any given condition.
+And returning the value after checking specified condition.